Tromøy: Name

+The municipality (originally the parish) is named after the island of Tromøya (Þruma).
+The first element is likely derived from the word þrǫmr which means "rim", "edge", or "border".
+The last element is øy which means "island".
+Historically, the name of the municipality was spelled Tromø.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Tromøy.
+The letter y was added to the end of the word to "Norwegianize" the name (ø is the Danish word for "island" and øy is the Norwegian word).

 Coat of arms

 The coat of arms was granted on 23 August 1985 and in use until the municipal merger on 1 January 1992.
 The official blazon is "Per fess nebuly argent and azure" (Delt av sølv og blått ved skysnitt).
 This means the arms have a field (background) that is divided in half horizontally with a nebuly line.
 The top part has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The bottom part is colored blue.
 The design is meant to mimic the coastline near the village of Brekka, which is characterised by large rounded boulders protruding out into the sea.
 This landscape dates back to the Ice Age and was used to model the division line in the coat of arms.
 The arms are also canting since the name of the municipality is derived from the word "Trom" (Þroma) which means "edge" or "rim", referring to the division line on the arms and the boulders along the sea.
 The arms were designed by Anne Marie Falck.